opensource-emr/hospital-management-emr/README.md

  ## DanpheEMR Basic Changes, Build and Run Project

- Step 1: Go to **DanpheEMR\DanpheEMR\Code\Solutions** path and double click on solution file to open project in Visual Studio 2017.
+ Step 1: Go to **hospital-management-emr\Code\Solutions** path and double click on solution file to open project in Visual Studio 2017.

  Step 2: Open Solution Explorer and find **appsetting.json** file into DanpheEMR Web Application and change the **connectionstring**   properties as per database and server name.